sweetmans/InstagramPhotos/README.md

 #### Welcome to be one of us.
 ## Features
-- [x] Same design as Instagram and animation.
+- [x] New UI design same with instagram
+- [x] Adding localization support
+- [x] Supporting new iOS 14 photos limited access system
 - [x] So easy to use.
 - [x] Support Swift 5.0 and above
 - [x] Performances!